Patrick Grant (designer): Personal life

-Grant lives in rural Lancashire, having moved there from London in March 2020.
+During the COVID-19 pandemic, Grant moved from London to Lancashire in March 2020 to run his factory in Blackburn, where he was making personal protective equipment (PPE) for the NHS.
+He now divides his time between London and Lancashire.

-Grant was in a relationship with fellow designer Katie Hillier from 2007–15.
+Grant's partner Rachael Hampton is a dentist whom he met in 2022.
+He was previously in a relationship with fellow designer Katie Hillier from 2007 to 2015.

 Grant's father died after contracting COVID-19 in 2020.
 His mother still lives in Morningside.